 Today, large scale hydro energy in the form of dams and reservoirs supply about 15% of the world’s electricity needs, with some countries such as New Zealand producing over 70% of its electrical energy just from hydro power stations.

 Hydroelectric power is a clean, natural power producing no carbon dioxide or other harmful emissions compared to burning fossil fuels and/or gas.
-Hydroelectric power generated by the force of moving water can be less expensive than electricity generated by fossil fuels and hydrocarbons.
+Hydroelectric power generated by the force of moving water can be less expensive than the exquivalent electricity generated by fossil fuels and hydrocarbons.
 The disadvantage of hydroelectric power however, is that large concrete dams are required flooding large areas of land to obtain the vast quantities of water required to rotate the turbines.

 The theory of hydro energy is very similar to that of wind energy but instead of using the wind to rotate the turbines blades, we use the constant flow of water.
 Previously water turbines had only been used for the pumping of water or for the irrigation of land, but due to technological changes over the last few decades, we can now use water turbines to generate electricity not only on a large industrial scale but at home in the form of small scale hydro power systems.

 The moving water rotates a water turbine or water wheel thus converting the kinetic energy of the movement of the water into a usable mechanical energy.
 This is then turned into electrical energy through the use of a generator.

 The amount of electricity generated is determined by how far the water falls, called “head height” and the average volume of water flow.
 These “run-of-river” small scale hydro power plants can be very efficient and very simple to install if there is running water near your home.